WinUpGo

 1. Lotteries

-The main operator is Loterie Nationale de Guinée (LONAGUI),
+The main operator is Loterie Nationale de Guinée (LONAGUI), founded in 1992.

 She runs national lotteries, instant games and sports draws.